-- This is the control flow for the TYPICAL / CORRECT usage of this NetCommStream object. - ♦ Problems: - What if the client does not follow this advised procedure?
+- ♦ This is the control flow for the TYPICAL / CORRECT usage of this NetCommStream object. - ♦ Problems: - \ What if the client does not follow this advised procedure?

 Eg. Not opened but do the connect at the first step?
-Not connected but do the read/write at the second step? - What if there are other possible usage patterns? e.g. Opened but find no peer to connect and then close immediately.
+Not connected but do the read/write at the second step?

-Disconnected but find some other peer.
+What if there are other possible usage patterns?

+e.g. Opened but find no peer to connect and then close immediately.
 Disconnected but find some other peer to connect.

-Procedural Implementation of FSM
+Implementation of an FSM

-- Use a single enum type of variable to represent the state of the system enum InternalStates { Closed, Opened, Connected}; InternalStates m state; - ♦ In an OO system, objects communicate with each other through events.
+- Use a single enum type of variable to represent the state of the system enum InternalStates {Closed, Opened, Connected}; InternalStates m\state; - In an OO system, objects communicate with each other through events.
 Take the event open and its handler open() as example: - 1.
 For each open message of each state in the diagram - 2.
 Implement the response in open()